kmkucuk/Signal-Analysis-and-Experiments/readme.md

 This repo belongs to a period when I only coded for data analyses and experiments for an EEG lab during my graduate education.
-I learned to code while I created this repo back in the day, so you'll find most of the code here to be awful.
+I learned to code while I created this repo back in the day, so you'll find most code here to be awful.

 # MATLAB EEG Experiments & Analysis